laurent22/joplin/packages/server/README.md

 This simple setup with main and fallback driver is sufficient to start using a new storage, however old content that never gets updated will stay on the database.
 To migrate this content too, you can use the `storage import` command.
 It takes a connection string and move all items from the old storage to the new one.

-For example, to move all content from the database to the filesytem:
+For example, to move all content from the database to the filesystem:

 	docker exec -it CONTAINER_ID node packages/server/dist/app.js storage import --connection 'Type=Filesystem; Path=/path/to/dir'